jpastuszek/logslash/README.md

 Input
 ---
-Takes data from somewhere (e.g. TCP Stream) and produces Stream of concrete envet types depending on the input.
+Takes data from somewhere (e.g. TCP Stream) and produces Stream of concrete envet types depending on the input and codec used.

+Codec
+---
+Implements Tokio Codec trait and is used to process input stream into concreate event objects.

+Events
+---
+Events are actuall types that are produced by Codec from Input.
+They need to implement Serialize and Deserialize to be able to be stored in Dead Letter Spool.
+They need to get custom implementations of Port traits to be able to be sent to given Outputs.
+This implementations will be responsible for any transformations that need to happen.

 Serializer
 ---